Jonbroad15/vernaml/README.md

 2. Find all interfaces within structures.
 3. Slice native RNA graphs into interface and complement parts.

-The `prepare\_data` directory contains all the scripts to do these tasks.
+The `prepare_data` package contains all the scripts to do these tasks.
 The process can take some time so alternatively the following pre-built datasets can be downloaded from MEGA:

 |	Dataset 	    |Graphs | Edges| Nodes  |Avg.
 Nodes | Avg.
 Edges|Links|
 |---------------------------|-------:|------:|--------:|-------:|-----------:|-------|